Flexibility and Mobility

 2. Consistency is Key:

-3. Focus on All Major Muscle Groups:
+3. Cover All the Major Muscle Groups

-4. Progress Gradually:
+4. Gradual Progress

 Avoid pushing yourself too hard or forcing your body into uncomfortable positions.
 Gradually increase the intensity and duration of stretches to prevent injury and promote steady improvement.